xhocquet/Bandcamp-Downloader/README.md

 **Album art not displaying in Interface**
 - Install Pillow: `python -m pip install Pillow`
 - The app will prompt to install it automatically

+### ⚠️ Important Quality Notice

+This tool downloads the **128 kbps MP3 streams** that Bandcamp makes available for free listening.
+These are the same quality files you hear when streaming on the website.

+**Converting to FLAC, OGG, or WAV does NOT improve quality** - it only changes the file format.
+The source remains 128 kbps.

+### 🎵 Support Artists

+For high-quality audio (FLAC, 320 kbps MP3, etc.), **please purchase albums directly from Bandcamp**.

+Bandcamp is one of the best platforms for independent artists:
+* Artists receive a larger share of revenue than other platforms
+* You get high-quality downloads with your purchase
+* You're directly supporting the musicians you love

+**If you enjoy the music, please support the artists by purchasing their work!**

 ## Credits & Inspiration